huggingface/blog/improve_parquet_dedupe.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/improve_parquet_dedupe/1_append.png" alt="Visualization of dedupe from data appends" width=30%>
 </p>

-Here we see that indeed we are able to dedupe pretty much the entire file, but only with changes seen at the end of the file.
+Here we see that indeed we are able to dedupe nearly the entire file, but only with changes seen at the end of the file.
 The new file is 99.1%
 deduped: requiring only 20MB of additional storage.
 This matches our intuition pretty well here.

 ## Modification

-Given the layout we would expect that row modifications to be pretty isolated, but this is apparently not the case.
+Given the layout, we would expect that row modifications to be pretty isolated, but this is apparently not the case.
 Here we make a small modification to row 10000, and we see while most of the file does dedupe, there are many small regularly spaced sections of new data!